Yukiko Kai: Biography

 Born in Kanazawa, Ishikawa prefecture, Kai graduated from a high school and entered a company where she worked for one year.
 She joined the manga coterie magazine Ravuri which her friend Yasuko Sakata operated when she was in high school.
 In 1973, she went to Tokyo and became a manga assistant of Moto Hagio, and lived in Hagio's house.
+She also worked as an assistant of Keiko Takemiya.

 Kai debuted in the Spring issue of Bessatsu Viva Princess (the first issue of this magazine) in Akita Shoten for her work Anasutashia no Sutekina Otonari (Nice Next-door Neighbor of Anastasia).
 She published the stories of the "Shiki series" (Seasons series) and the "Anastasia series" in the magazine Gekkan Princess and Bonita.

 In 1979, when Moto Hagio, Aiko Itō, Yukiko Kai, Akiko Jō and Shio Satō visited the Europe, they participated in the 37th Worldcon, Seacon '79 at Brighton, United Kingdom.

 After published Ryokuin Kōro in the Summer issue of Bessatsu Viva Princess in 1980, Kai spent time under medical treatment at a hospital in Kanazawa city.
 She died on 12 December 1980 of stomach cancer at a hospital in Kanazawa.

 The story which was contributed to the collaboration manga Kyōdai Jingi is her last work.